What is the Water Quality in Georgetown, Texas?

 See below for what you can do to improve Georgetown’s water.

-- Use Berkey filters with activated carbon to filter out 23 of the 28 contaminants in your drinking water.
+- Use Berkey filters with activated carbon to filter out the majority of contaminants in Georgetown’s drinking water.

 - These are more expensive than pitchers to purchase, but can be more effective.

 - They have the benefit of filtering out heavy hitters like:

 - Bromodichloromethane – health risks in drinking water